Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Practical Use Case

 \section{Practical Use Case}

-In this section, we present how the three experiment precision measures (i.e., $g$, $a$, and $\ell$) perform in practice.
+\jntodo{Consider explaining here that the content of this section is divided into two parts: i) a comparison of precision measures performance for QoE experiments of three types (VR, speech, and video) and ii) an example how precision measures properly detect the lack of precision of VIME1 and CCRIQ2 experiments.} Here, we present how the experiment precision measures perform in practice.
 This practical example is an indication of what can be achieved using the experiment precision measures.
-We show in this section that our experiment precision measures are able to show differences between different types of subjective experiments.
-Importantly, measures' indications are in line with our expectations regarding each experiment type's precision.
-We hope that the contents of this section will convince the reader of the practical value our notion of experiment precision brings.
+We show that our experiment precision measures are able to show differences between different types of subjective experiments.
+Importantly, measures' indications are in line with our expectations regarding experiment type's precision.
+We hope that this section will convince the reader of the practical value our notion of experiment precision brings.

-Our analysis is based on subjective experiments of three types: i) virtual reality (VR) Quality of Experience (QoE), ii) speech QoE, and iii) video QoE.
+Our analysis is based on subjective experiments of three types: i) virtual reality (VR) QoE, ii) speech QoE, and iii) video QoE.
 Specifically, we use one VR QoE experiment, one speech QoE experiment, and six video QoE experiments.
 The VR experiment comes from an international multilaboratory QoE study~\cite{Gutierrez2021}.
 The one experiment we use from this study occurred in Wuhan, used the ACR methodology, and made use of video sequences being 10 s long.
 (From now on we refer to this experiment as VR.)
-The one speech QoE experiment we use comes from the ``ITU-T Coded-Speech Database'' (constituting Supplement 23 to the P series of ITU-T Recommendations)~\cite{itutsupp23}.
+The speech QoE experiment comes from the ``ITU-T Coded-Speech Database'' (constituting Supplement 23 to the P series of ITU-T Recommendations)~\cite{itutsupp23}.
 We use only the responses collected by Nortel during the first of the three experiments reported in this database.
 (We later refer to this experiment as S.) Finally, the six video QoE experiments we use come from the international multilaboratory VQEG HDTV Phase I study~\cite{HDTV_Phase_I_test}.
 (We refer to the experiments in this study as V-$n$, with $n \in \{1, 2, \ldots, 6\}$.)